soundpress/RulesOfNYC/docs/c00/index.rst

    (3) Any corridor on the story where enclosed parking or a loading dock is located, as well as one story above and one story below.

-(d) Group A-1, A-2, A-3 and certain B occupancies.
-CO detectors with built-in sounder bases installed in buildings that are equipped with a fire alarm system and that contain A-1, A-2 or A-3 occupancies or assembly spaces classified as Group B occupancies in accordance with BC 303.1, Exception 1, must be installed in the following locations:
+(d) Group A-1, A-2 and A-3.
+CO detectors with built-in sounder bases installed in buildings that are equipped with a fire alarm system and that contain A-1, A-2 or A-3 occupancies must be installed in the following locations:

-   (1) Any room containing CO-producing equipment, except kitchens and laboratories.
+   (1) Any room containing CO-producing equipment, except kitchens.

    (2) Any occupiable room or space on the same floor as, one story above, or one story below the CO-producing equipment that is at least 75 square feet and is not provided with mechanical ventilation.